 If you’re not confident in your onigiri shaping skills, I have some options here for you!
 Here I will explain how to use onigiri molds.

 Plastic onigiri molds usually come in two or three sizes and are especially great for when you’re adding fillings.
-I bought mine at Daiso (100 yen shop in Japan) but you can find them on Amazon here.
+I bought mine at Daiso (Japanese dollar store) but you can find them on Amazon here.

 Here are a few pros for using plastic molds.